 Thus, with more environmentally friendly energy-efficient sources and home equipment, the sky’s the limit when it comes to your manufactured homes’ energy-efficiency.

 The same is true for your heating and cooling systems.
 Manufactured homes also have some of the most advanced heating/cooling options around.

 With that said, even if you do not have the latest model A/C, it is extremely easy to make your manufactured home more energy-efficient.
 For instance, inexpensive exterior shading, window film, and controlling moisture in your crawl space are cost-effective ways to make your home more comfortable.

 When your home stays at a consistent and comfortable temperature, you are less likely to blast your A/C or turn up your heat.
 So, if you have an older manufactured home, there is no need to panic.
 With just a few minor adjustments, your home can be energy-efficient.

 What to Expect

-Ultimately, all housing is becoming more energy efficient out of necessity.
-Yet, the truth is that manufactured residences have been leading the charge for more than three decades now.
-Therefore, you should seriously consider mobile home living if you have not already.
+Ultimately, all housing is becoming more energy-efficient out of necessity.
+Yet, the truth is that manufactured homes/manufactured housing have been leading the charge for more than three decades now.
+Therefore, you should seriously consider manufactured home living, if you have not already.